How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 The Unique Combinations Shortcut

-The most powerful Kakuro strategy is to memorize or reference unique combinations.
-As mentioned previously, these unique combinations will provide forced answers, meaning you know with 100% certainty which digits will be contained within a given run.
+The most powerful strategy when solving Kakuro puzzles is to memorize or reference unique combinations.
+As mentioned previously, these unique combinations will provide forced answers, meaning you know with 100% certainty which squares will be contained within a given run.
 You won’t know their exact placement, but just knowing the values themselves is advantageous to your progression.

 Bookmark this Kakuro combinations guide and use it until the patterns become instinctual!